Questions and answers about Managed Service for MongoDB

 - Memory, network, or disk usage as a percentage of the set limits for the corresponding cluster's host class.

-For any DB hosts, you can track metrics specific to the type of the corresponding DBMS.
+For DB hosts, you can track metrics specific to the corresponding type of DBMS.
 For example, for MongoDB, you can track:

 - Number of queries per second.